 NOMIS funded a new laboratory at the Salk Institute, the NOMIS Center for Immunobiology and Microbial Pathogenesis, which focuses on gaining new insight into autoimmune diseases, and human metabolism and its dysfunctions.
-The NOMIS laboratory is staffed by three highly respected researchers, Janelle Ayres, Ye Zheng and Björn Lillemeier.
+The NOMIS laboratory is staffed by highly respected researchers, including Janelle Ayres, Ye Zheng, Björn Lillemeier and Greg Lemke.

 In 2018, Susan Kaech joined the Salk Institute as NOMIS Foundation Chair and director of the NOMIS center.
 Kaech studies how immune cells — called T cells — remember infectious agents our bodies have previously encountered in order to mount a more rapid response the next time we’re exposed to them.
 Kaech received her PhD from Stanford University, CA, United States, and her BS from the University of Washington in Seattle.
 Prior to her appointment at Salk, she was the Waldemar Von Zedtwitz Professor of Immunobiology at Yale University in New Haven, CT, United States.

 “The research that people are doing at Salk is spectacular — really cutting-edge — and the tools that the labs are using to answer questions are very powerful and exciting,” Kaech told Salk.
 “I hope that being at Salk will push me to think about problems in a different manner or with different technologies that may ultimately lead to new understandings or new ways of thinking about the function of our immune system.”